tenaciousRas/amarino-embed/README.txt

 Getting Started
 ---------------
 Look at the Wiki for basic documentation.
+You'll need to include amarino/dist/amarino-embed.jar in your project for starters.
+The next step is to create an implementation for the AmarinoServiceIntentConfig interface, providing (Intent) namespaces that work for your app.
 More documentation is needed and will be coming soon.
 For now, take a look at android-examples/RGBLEDSliders for a sample of an Android App that uses Amarino as an embedded service.

 Known issues
 ------------